 “[Very’s] great reputation has not, however, preserved for him the popularity which he formerly enjoyed.
 His magnificent salons are scarcely frequented but by some few accustomed guests.
 The cuisine of M. Véry is nevertheless always good; his wines particularly are of an excellent quality; but who can explain the caprices of fortunes?
 The crowd goes elsewhere; … the many will say to this ancient sanctuary of cuisine, ‘Thou art not what thou wert!’”

 As Very’s was dying, Véfour was experiencing its own problems.
 In September of 1839, an incident at Véfour grabbed newspaper headlines.
 A gentleman by the name of Alphonse Robert invited another man to dinner at the restaurant.
 At the end of the meal Robert had no money to pay the 11 francs and 70 centimes owed.
-Robert told the owners he would pay the next day, but his offer was refused as he was unknown to the Hamels.
+Robert told the owners he could pay the next day, but his offer was refused as the Hamel brothers did not know him.
 Robert became so upset, he seized a decanter, “dashed it into the middle of the handsomest looking-glass in the salon [and the most expensive].
 The pieces fell by hundreds upon the neighbouring epicures, and the terrified dames du comptoir rushed out in quest of assistance.”
-The meal for Robert proved to be extremely expensive because he ended up before a judge, who ordered him to pay an additional 6,000 francs to cover the cost of the mirror.
+The meal for Robert proved to be extremely expensive because he ended up before a judge, who ordered him to pay an additional 6,000 francs to cover the cost of the broken mirror.

 The Hamel brothers sold Véfour in 1852 to the Tavernier brothers and they renamed it Le Grand Véfour.
 It was at that time that Mornay sauce, a classical sauce made from Béchamel sauce and grated Gruyère cheese, was introduced by its chef.
 His name was Joseph Voiron, and, perhaps due to his chiefly skills, Le Grand Véfour remained popular and profitable enough that in 1862, Véry’s became part of Le Grand Véfour.